kjreedseq/2022_MIP_280A4_final_project/nano_report.md

 with 11,063 bases in the contig and 11,139 bases in the accession - very good!

-There are a couple of ORFs in the virus and these match up well with the accession in GenBank.
+There are two ORFs in the virus and these match up well with the accession in GenBank.

 <img src="Buckhurst_virus_annotation.png">